theendercore/DwarfForged/README.md

 - ? damage indicator mod support + skin
 - block counter / measuring tool
 - hive inspector (check if there are bees and honey in hives)
-- Item Analyzer (Render item tooltip when looking at item entity)
 - Inventory sorter
 - Item Restocking
 - Growth Tracker (Checks if crops are fully growing)